ECONOMICS AND CORPORATE ORGANIZATION

 Assessment methods and criteria

-Students have to register to the exam, exclusively via internet (https://unipr.esse3.cineca.it) until 7 days before the exam.
+It is mandatory to register for the exam, exclusively via internet (https://unipr.esse3.cineca.it) up to 7 days before the exam itself.

-During the academic year, 7 exams will be scheduled (in addition to the written test during the course), divided in three sessions January/February and March/April, June-July, and September.
-Three exams will be planned in the session immediately after the end of the course (January/February and March/April), two in the remaining sessions.
+During the academic year there are 7 appeals (in addition to the in itinere tests), divided into the three sessions January/February and March/April, June/July and September, of which 3 in the session immediately following the course (June/July), and 2 in the remaining two sessions.

 Non-attending students are recommended to periodically check the available teaching material and the instructions provided by the professor on the Elly web platform, this is e only professor/student communication tool.
 On this web platform, the slides used during the lessons and any additional material provided by the teacher will be uploaded weekly.